 Enact evidence-based policy to reduce tobacco initiation and use among youth, such as prohibiting flavors, including menthol, in all tobacco products and raising the minimum legal sale age to purchase tobacco products to 21.

-- Educate and inform legislators, community members, and the public on the role of flavored tobacco products in promoting youth initiation of tobacco use. - Explore mechanisms to restrict flavors in tobacco products. - Educate and inform legislators, community members, and the public on the role of legal sale age in promoting youth initiation of tobacco use. - Convene stakeholders to gain input on policy priorities and action steps for this strategy.

-Implement evidence-based health communication interventions, including hard-hitting media campaigns, to prevent initiation of tobacco use among youth.

-- Target prevention messaging to address tobacco disparities, e.g., low education and income; MH/SA. - Dedicate 3% of the tobacco tax revenues for evidence-based health communication interventions. - Deliver media campaigns targeting youth at least quarterly.

-Provide school-based tobacco use prevention education and leadership opportunities.

-- Implement a targeted comprehensive school-based tobacco use prevention program to supervisory unions and school districts with disproportionate tobacco burden (e.g., high youth smoking rates) and low socioeconomic status - Expand school-based health education curricula to comprehensively address tobacco use and continue education beyond 9th grade.
+E.g., require retailers to store tobacco products out of view of the consumer.
+Integrate tobacco control strategies, such as restriction of price promotions and amount of product placement, into town ordinances Promote state level policy to restrict e-cigarette marketing and product placement at the point of sale Fund community coalitions throughout the state to support local capacity and engagement on tobacco prevention and control Educate state and local policy makers and retailers on the FDA's May 2016 rule extending federal regulatory authority to e-cigarettes, banning their sale to anyone under 18 and requiring photo ID for age verification prior to sale Educate and inform legislators, community members, and the public on the role of flavored tobacco products in promoting youth initiation of tobacco use Explore mechanisms to restrict flavors in tobacco products Educate and inform legislators, community members, and the public on the role of legal sale age in promoting youth initiation of tobacco use Convene stakeholders to gain input on policy priorities and action steps for this strategy Implement evidence-based health communication interventions, including hard hitting media campaigns, to prevent initiation of tobacco use among youth.
+Target prevention messaging to address tobacco disparities-e.g., low education and income; MH/SA Dedicate 3% of the tobacco tax revenues for evidence-based health communication interventions Deliver hard hitting media campaigns targeting youth at least quarterly Provide school-based tobacco use prevention education and leadership opportunities.
+Implement a targeted Comprehensive School-Based Tobacco Use Prevention Program to supervisory unions and school districts with disproportionate tobacco burden (e.g.,